The Independent newspaper recently published in its online version with the headline:

 Is there a political party in the land that might contemplate such a re-think?
-It rather seems the jury is still out on that one!
+Let’s hope so.

 Those requiring housing should rightly expect to depend upon an efficient and fully functional housing marketplace in order to move house and should expect be able to reasonably afford to buy, or alternatively rent, their next housing accommodation.

 Judging by the recent dramatic slowdown of sales transactions as shown in the current sales completion statistics, efficient agency services are simply not available at present.